-- Capture the email address of visitors who are exiting checkout and offer a coupon that they can use right then or later.
+Capture the email address of visitors who are exiting checkout and offer a coupon that they can use right then or later.

 Remind shoppers of an existing coupon just as they’re about to check out.

 Use multi-step checkouts in which the customer enters their email address in the first step.
 This makes it easy to follow-up with customers by email if they abandon the process anytime after the first step.

-The return from cart abandonment emails has been documented to be as high as $8 per email, so it’s well worth the time to set up a cart recovery email sequence.
+For example, Ensecurity sends a series of follow-up emails with a special coupon for shoppers who leave checkout after entering their email.The return from cart abandonment emails has been documented to be as high as $8 per email, so it’s well worth the time to set up a cart recovery email sequence.